aws-samples/shopfloor-connectivity/docs/targets/aws-msk.md

 - sasl.mechanism = "AWS_MSK_IAM"
 - batch.size from `BatchSize`

+Any additional valid Kafka producer properties can be specified in this map to customize the producer behavior.

 ---
 ### Serialization
 Serialization (value.serializer)

+Specifies the format used to serialize message values before sending them to MSK.

+Supported values:

+- "json" (default): Messages are serialized as JSON format
+- "protobuf": Messages are serialized using Protocol Buffers format.
+When using this option, the message structure must conform to the protobuf schema defined in the [TargetAdapterService schema](../../core/sfc-ipc/src/main/proto/TargetAdapterService.proto)

+If a Template is specified to transform the data for this target then this setting is not used and the transformation output is written as a string to the topic.

 **Type**: String

-- "json" (default)
-- "protobuf", see protobuf TargetAdapterService schema

-If a Template is specified to transform the data for this target then this setting is not used and the transformation output is written as a string to the topic.

 ---
 ### TopicName
-Name of the MSK topic
+Specifies the name of the Kafka topic in the MSK cluster where messages will be written.
+The topic must exist in the MSK cluster before messages can be written to it.
+Topic names must be between 1 and 255 characters in length and can contain alphanumeric characters, dots (.), underscores (_), and hyphens (-).

 **Type**: String